- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 of the Regions were left-wing ruled.
 This, of course, created more tension between the state and the local collectivities.
 Since October 2011, the Senate also has a left-wing majority, for the first time in the Fifth Republic.
 And as of the June 2012 elections, the Socialist Party and their allies have gained an absolute majority in the National Assembly, which means the PS now controls all the institutions.

 - Lutte Ouvrière (LO, Workers' Struggle): A (very) old Trotskyist party which gives great importance to the defense of workers' rights and revolution.
 Formerly led by Arlette Laguiller, who was the first woman to run in a French presidential election.
 Which she did 6 successive times.
+The party is notorious for its utter refusal to make alliances with anyone, even the ideologically close NPA.

 - Their candidate for the 2012 presidential election was Nathalie Arthaud (economy and management teacher).
 She scored 0.5%.